NathanLord/TrailSort/README.md

 ### trainingTrailSort

-Uses Jupyter Notebook to train a model that can be used to classify images.
+Uses TensorFlow Keras and Jupyter Notebook to train a model that can be used to classify images.

 ## Future

 Add more models to choose from: object detection, video detection model, etc...
+Add profile uitilization with users.
+Mail server for password reset.